Hongseoupyun/SneakersPickers-New-version-/README.md

 SnekersPickers is a trading platform app where users can trade their shoes.

-The sneakers scence has grown so big, and many people constantly resell their old sneakers to buy other sneakers.
+The Sneakers scence has grown so big, and many people constantly resell their old sneakers to buy other sneakers.

 The sneakersPickers may help those people reduce the process of reselling their sneakers and buying other sneakers.
 They can now stop reselling shoes but can trade instead..!